elixir-circuits/circuits_gpio/README.md

 iex> Circuits.GPIO.write(gpio, 1)
 :ok

+iex> Circuits.GPIO.close(gpio)
+:ok
 ```

+_Note that the call to `Circuits.GPIO.close/1` is not necessary, as the garbage
+collector will free up any unreferenced GPIOs.
+It can be used to explicitly
+de-allocate connections you know you will not need anymore._

 Input works similarly.
 Here's an example of a button with a pull down resistor
 connected.